ci010/electron-vue-next/docs/index.md

 - Integrate VSCode well
   - Support debug .ts/.vue files in main/renderer process by vscode debugger
   - Detail see [Debug](#debugging) section
+- Multiple Windows Support
+  - Can add a new window for App easily.
+See [Add a New Window](#add-a-new-window) section

 ## Quick Start